 We do not give permission for any part of your interview to be electronically recorded and undertake to make no such recording ourselves.
 We will hold no record of your interview performance other than assessors' score sheets.

 Remember that integrity is an important aspect of good veterinary practice: we would view any failure to respond to the guidance in this section as an issue of fitness to practice which could jeopardise any offer you are made.

 We aim to contact you with the outcome of your interview within two weeks.
 In some cases, this decision may take a little longer, but we will email you to let you know if we cannot make a decision straight away.
 We will endeavour to update you as soon as we can via email.

 Support for a disability

-The BVSc Veterinary Science: Accelerated Graduate Entry course is academically and physically demanding.
-If you have a disability, we trust you have taken it into consideration before you apply and that you firmly believe you will be able to perform all of the tasks and responsibilities the course requires.
+This course is academically and physically demanding.
+If you have a disability, we trust you to have taken it into consideration before you applied and that you firmly believe you will be able to perform all the tasks and responsibilities the course requires.

 If you have a disability that will prevent you from undertaking on online interview, or any difficulties engaging with an interview in this format, please contact us at firstname.lastname@example.org to let us know.
 We will review your circumstances with appropriate colleagues at the University to advise whether any reasonable adjustments may be available to you.